There was a reason why Tony Stark hated Loki to a certain degree.

 "I'll give you a damn reason to obey!
 Loki attac-"

 "Downtown Brooklyn, reported with three antlered monsters, each with green collars."
-Tony responded, cutting off Fury as he relayed all that Fury had been able to find.
+Tony responded, cutting off Fury as he relayed all that SHIELD had been able to find.

 The team blinked, fully expecting Stark to say something relating to 'Now Rudolph has friends!"
 Or something more witty along those lines.
 They stared as he calmly continued to click away on his phone.

-"They get your metal ass down there!"
-Fury shouted, fists curling as he glared with his one eye, jaw tight as he refrained from shouting anything else.
+"Then get your metal ass down there."
+Fury growled out from his locked jaw, fists curling as he glared with his one eye.

 "I don't see a reason why we should as we always are capable of stopping Loki without harm to others.
 What could a few minutes help us, instead of relaxation and preparation?"
 Tony said back, teeth locked tightly together as he gave a mocking smile to Fury.